 Prevention and early detection are the best ways to reduce the risks associated with skin cancer.
 Prevention means guarding your skin from the known risk factors for skin cancer.
 Prevention includes protecting yourself from excess sun and sunburns.
 Ways to reduce your risk include:

-- Do not spend long periods of time in direct sunlight.
-Avoid the sun between 11 a.m. and 2:30 p.m.
+- Seek shade and avoid sunburns.
+Shade is especially important between 10 a.m. and 2 p.m.
 In addition, avoid exposure to artificial forms of UV radiation, such as sunlamps and tanning beds.

 - Wear hats with brims to protect your face and ears, and sunglasses to protect your eyes.
 When possible, wear long-sleeved shirts and pants to protect your arms and legs.

-- Use a broad-spectrum sunscreen with a skin protection factor (SPF) of 15 or higher.
-Apply the lotion 30 minutes before you go outside and re-apply it every 2 hours.
-(Broad-spectrum sunscreens protect against UV-B and UV-A rays.)
+- Use a broad-spectrum sunscreen with a skin protection factor (SPF) of 30 or higher.
+Apply sunscreen 30 minutes before you go outside and re-apply it every 2 hours.
+(Broad-spectrum sunscreens protect against both UV-B and UV-A rays.)
 Also, use a lip balm with sunscreen.
-Don’t forget to apply sunscreen to young children and to infants older than 6 months.
+Don't forget to apply sunscreen to young children and to infants older than 6 months.

 Early detection involves regularly inspecting your body for any changes in your skin.
 Be sure to tell your doctor about any new or changing moles, sores, or discolorations.
 In addition, have your doctor routinely perform a total skin examination to look for signs of skin cancer.